ahandrewh teaches IAT-334interface design

 • Artifacts — images, quotes, process materials, etc. — used in the pitch do not support the need for the feature.

-• Completed in over two minutes, or under one minute.
+• Completed in over two minutes, or under one minute; or over 300 words.

-Your project submission is due to Canvas before your June 8/June 10 lab.
+Your project submission is due to Canvas before your May 29 class.

 Please make sure double-check all your submitted files and URLs to ensure they can be opened.
 We want to avoid late or problematic submission penalties whenever possible.